 We have incurred operating losses in each year since beginning operations in 1996 due to costs incurred in connection with our research and development activities and selling, general and administrative costs associated with our operations, and we may never achieve profitability.
-As of December 31, 2021 and December 31, 2022, our accumulated deficit was \$384.5 million and \$405.7 million, respectively.
-Our net loss was \$18.5 million and \$21.2 million for the years ended December 31, 2021 and 2022, respectively.
+As of December 31, 2022 and Serptember 30, 2023, our accumulated deficit was \$405.7 million and \$423.0 million, respectively.
+Our net loss was \$21.2 million for the year ended December 31, 2022 and \$17.3 million for the nine months ended September 30, 2023.
 Our drug candidates are in the early- to mid-stages of clinical testing and we must conduct significant additional clinical trials before we can seek the regulatory approvals necessary to begin commercial sales of our drugs.
 We expect to incur continued losses for several years as we continue our research and development of our drug candidates, seek regulatory approvals and commercialize any approved drugs.
 If our drug candidates are unsuccessful in clinical trials or we are unable to obtain regulatory approvals, or if our drugs are unsuccessful in the market, we will not be profitable.
 If we fail to become and remain profitable, or if we are unable to fund our continuing losses, particularly in light of the current economic conditions, you could lose all or part of your investment.